vhmgaspar/MAKES_TWENTY/README.md

 # MAKES_TWENTY
-Given two integers, return True if the sum of the integers is 20 or if one of the integers is 20.
-If not, return False
+Function that returns True if the sum of the integers is 20 or if one of the integers is 20.
+If not, it will return False